La Cucina (film)

-La Cucina is an American 2007 romantic drama written by A. W. Gryphon.
+La Cucina is a 2007 American romantic drama film written by A. W. Gryphon.
 The film stars Christina Hendricks, Joaquim de Almeida, Leisha Hailey, and Rachel Hunter.
 It was directed by first time directors Allison Hebble & Zed B. Starkovich.
 The film was scored by Ian Ball from the band Gomez.
 Although Ball had contributed songs to other films such as the Academy Award winning film American Beauty, this was his first attempt at scoring an entire film.

 The film premiered at the Hollywood Film Festival on October 19, 2007.
 It won Best Feature at the Beloit International Film Festival and the Los Angeles Backlot Film Festival, and Best Screenplay at the Bragacine International Film Festival in Portugal.
 A Best Actor nod went to Joaquim de Almeida and a Producers Award to Executive Producer Starlotte Smith at the Bragacine International Film Festival.
 It was an Official Selection of the La Femme Film Festival and the Portocine International Film Festival, as well as a Special Screening at the Cinema Film Festival.
 It premiered on Showtime on December 4, 2009.
 Anthem Pictures released La Cucina on DVD and Blu-ray on January 12, 2010.

 A.W.
 Gryphon also wrote the supernatural novel Blood Moon.
 Allison Hebble, Zed Starkovich and Starlotte Dawn Smith were all neighbors in West Hollywood.
 They got to talking one day over a glass of wine and decided to make a movie.
 They called some friends and less than a year later went into production on La Cucina.